 Another way is to use an electric fire starter or a combination Fire starter and blower like the Looflighter.
 No chemicals needed.

 Running Out of Fuel

 I used to joke around, saying the “E” on the car’s gas gauge means “Enough.”
-But just imagine if there is a mishap on the road and you’re stuck in the traffic.
+But just imagine if there is a mishap on the road, and you’re stuck in traffic.
 What do you think will happen?
 You’re going to get stranded.
-Don’t carry that “E” attitude, when grilling or you’re going to run out of fuel in the middle of cooking.
+Don’t carry that “E” attitude when grilling, or you’re going to run out of fuel in the middle of cooking.

 Sometimes the unexpected happens, and your spare tank is empty, or the charcoal is wet.
 What do you do?
 If you can, go to the store immediately.
 If that’s not possible, then your second option is to play boy scout and build a fire using wood.
 (Never use scrap lumber treated with any wood preservative or paint!)

 If you can’t make a fire, then your only alternative is the stove and oven.
 Hopefully, you have an iron skillet for just such an occasion.